J-C-B/smartos-notes/README.md

 Note: The directory path given assumes you are mounting under /mnt/usbkey.
 You will need to adjust this as appropriate.
 For example, under /Volumes/HEADNODE if you are mounting it under OS X.

-#### If just a headnode, no cluster then need to allow headnode provioning
+#### If just a headnode (no cluster/ other compute nodes) then need to allow headnode provisioning

 ```
 sdcadm post-setup dev-headnode-prov
 ```

-#### In order to download images via SDC, the SDC zone needs an external link
+#### In order to download images via SDC, the SDC adminui zone needs an external link

 ```
 sdcadm post-setup common-external-nics